ivhuco/polyglot/README.md

 This API provides words to learn several languages; you can add, edit and get words.

 ## About app
-This API was building using flask and Postgres.
-In order to create the DB was used Docker compose if we need to increase the services of the API.
+This API uses flask and Postgres.
+To create the DB, Docker.
 The app has four main functions (GET, POST, DELETE, PATCH).

 ## App Installation
 1. docker-compose up --build -d